Flight Attendant

 Do pilots and flight attendants hang out when staying in a destination city?

-Asked by 800number almost 12 years ago
+Asked by 800number over 12 years ago

 Though I do come across those pilots who think they're above hanging out with the cabin crew, they are thankfully few and far between.
 Often captains are first to suggest meeting up for drinks and many even go the extra mile and buy the first round or a few appetizers.
 Of course there will always be some FAs and pilots who, after a long day of flying, just want to hole up in their hotel room and savor the solitude, and consequently they get a reputation for being "slam-clickers" (that's the unmistakeable sound of a hotel door shutting and locking).
 As for pilots and flight attendants getting a little too cozy on layovers?
 Well, I will neither confirm nor deny that it happens, but what happens in a layover city, doesn't stay in a layover city, because nothing passes the time in the air like gossiping and, as one FA from another airline told me, "if I don't hear a rumour before 9am I start one".